 9. Beatriz Williams

 Beatriz Williams worked as a communication strategy specialist in London and New York before becoming a full-time writer.
-Her decision to leave her high-paying job was worth it as she became a New York Times, USA Today, and International Bestselling author.
-Most of Williams’ novels capture the Jazz Age, demonstrating historical fiction with brutal and mysterious storylines.
+Her decision to leave her high-paying job proved worthwhile as she became a New York Times, USA Today, and International Bestselling author.
+Most of Williams’ novels capture the Jazz Age, demonstrating historical fiction with mysterious and sometimes brutal storylines.

 Beatriz Williams, The Glass Ocean